Digital Twins for Hydropower

 Alder Dam on the Nisqually River

-Aerial View Alder Lake Dam Concrete Wall (Cascade Creatives | Shutterstock)
+Aerial view of the Alder Lake Dam’s concrete wall.
+(Cascade Creatives | Shutterstock)

-The Alder Hydroelectric Development is a part of the Nisqually Hydroelectric Project located on the Nisqually River in Washington State.
+The Alder Hydroelectric Development is part of the Nisqually Hydroelectric Project located on the Nisqually River in Washington State.
 It is owned and operated by the City of Tacoma’s Public Utilities Department and is a significant component of the Nisqually River Hydroelectric Project.

 View and download the Digital Twins flyer.

 To learn more, access the Digital Twin dashboard.
-For more information, email the team at: digitaltwinhydro@pnnl.gov.
+For more information, email the team at digitaltwinhydro@pnnl.gov.